Habibu-Ahmad/ML-House-Price-Prediction/README.md

-# House Price Prediction from Scratch
+# House Price Prediction from Scratch & Scikit-Learn

 ## Overview
-This project implements a machine learning model from scratch using only NumPy, Pandas, Matplotlib, and Seaborn.
-The main objective is to predict house prices based on available features while exploring key concepts in regression analysis, learning rate optimization, bias-variance tradeoff, and regularization techniques.
+This project implements a machine learning model to predict house prices using both **scratch implementations (NumPy, Pandas, Matplotlib, Seaborn)** and **scikit-learn**.
+The objective is to explore key concepts in regression analysis, learning rate optimization, bias-variance tradeoff, and regularization techniques while comparing handcrafted models with industry-standard implementations.

 ## Project Workflow
 The project follows a step-by-step approach: